Wolfgang Rosenthal: The German Democratic Republic

 While the zone was still under Soviet Military Administration, in April 1946, the way was opened for a return to one-party dictatorship, through the contentious merger of the no longer illegal German Communist Party (KPD) with the more moderately left wing (SPD).
 At the time of the merger, there was much talk of future political parity between members of the two component parties, but by the time that the Soviet occupation zone was reinvented, formally in October 1949, as the Soviet sponsored German Democratic Republic, leading SPD politicians who had been part of the merged Socialist Unity Party (SED, Sozialistische Einheitspartei Deutschlands) had in one way or another disappeared from active politics and the new party was in most respects the old Communist Party with a new name.
 Rosenthal's SPD membership had in the meantime been signed across to the SED, making him once more a member of the ruling party in a one-party state.
 Professionally, however, the Germany ruled under Walter Ulbricht restored important opportunities in the academic world that had been denied him under Hitler.
-He was again permitted to teach, and between 1945 and 1950 he was a teaching professor of oral surgery at Humboldt University in Berlin.
-In 1950, by now in his 68th year, he became a full professor of oral surgery at the Humboldt and at the same time Director of the Clinic for Oral and Maxillofacial Diseases.
+He was again permitted to teach, and between 1945 and 1950, he was a teaching professor of oral surgery at the Humboldt University of Berlin.
+In 1950, by now in his 68th year, he became a full professor of oral surgery at the Humboldt University of Berlin and at the same time Director of the Clinic for Oral and Maxillofacial Diseases.
 Between 1951 and 1954, he was vice-dean, and then dean at the Faculty of Medicine.
 On 2 July 1952, he became the first chairman of the Society for Dental, Oral and Maxillofacial Medicine.
 On 1 September 1957, now in his mid-70s, Rosenthal retired, according to some sources in connection with his perceived "political unreliability" at a time when the political leadership of the country was still going through a period of nervousness in the wake of the crushed uprising of 1953 and in the unsettling context of historical re-evaluations coming out of The Kremlin.
 The assessment concerning Rosenthal's political unreliability seems to have been the result of informant reports received by the Ministry for State Security.
 He was replaced at his Thallwitz Clinic in September 1962 by Dr Wolfgang Bethman.